-The regulations concerning Appeals against Decisions relating to Progress of Students are detailed in Section X Code of Appeals, Grounds for Appeals.
+The regulations concerning Appeals against Decisions relating to Progress of Students are detailed in the Code of Appeals, Grounds for Appeals published at the end of this Calendar section.

 4. Specific Structure of the Degree and Sub-Degree Awards

 4.1 Programme Requirements for the Award of the Degree